Back to all blogs

 During Pregnancy

-If you are already taking thyroid medication and become pregnant, you must contact your GP immediately.
-The demand for thyroid hormone increases significantly during pregnancy, and most women require an immediate dose increase.
-Testing is typically performed every four to six weeks during the first half of the pregnancy to ensure the baby is getting enough hormone.
+If you take thyroid medication and become pregnant, contact your GP immediately.
+Demand for thyroid hormone increases significantly, and testing is typically performed every four to six weeks during the first half of pregnancy to ensure the baby has enough hormone.

 Postpartum